cruzviz/cruzviz-vim/README.md

 ## Initial set-up
 * Install a nice modern graphical version of vim. gVim for Windows, MacVim for Mac.
 I use MacVim.
+  * `mvim {new filename}` entered at a terminal window opens a new file inside MacVim at the present working directory.
+  * `mvim {existing filename}` opens an existing file for editing inside MacVim.
+More often I will just double-click the file in Finder, since I've set up most of my code files to use MacVim as the default program.
+For HTML files, I have to right-click and 'Open with..'
+MacVim.
-  * `mvim {new filename}` entered at a terminal window opens a new file inside MacVim. `mvim .vimrc` from the directory containing .vimrc will open the .vimrc file inside MacVim.
+  * For example, `mvim .vimrc` from the directory containing .vimrc will open the .vimrc file inside MacVim.
+The terminal is necessary to use for hidden files, or directories that the Finder won't let you see.
 * I set the font vim uses to be [Hack](http://sourcefoundry.org/hack/), so that font needs to be installed on your system beforehand.
+Feel free to chance the font if you want, it's the last line of .vimrc.
 * Install all the Vundle plug-ins by typing `:PluginInstall<return>` in NORMAL mode (from inside the open .vimrc file).
 * Install any popular linters you might need for the type of coding you do (such as `pylint` for Python) and make sure they are accessible (i.e. in your $PATH).
 [Syntastic](https://github.com/scrooloose/syntastic) does syntax checking using external system-installed linters.
 Read the FAQ at the Syntastic GitHub site if you're having problems.
 If everything is working correctly, you should see some errors appear when you save (`:w`) a code file with improper syntax - for example, saving a *.py file which has some PEP8 violations - which then disappear after you fix the errors and re-save.
 * Make sure the .vimrc file resides in your home directory, otherwise it won't be used.
 This is usually the default directory when you open a new terminal.
 On my MacBook, it's the directory `/Users/<myusername>`, which contains Applications, Desktop, and Documents, among others.
 This directory isn't actually accessible through the Finder, you need to use a terminal, xterm or command prompt of some kind to get here.